dedupeio/dedupe/docs/Variable-definition.rst

 ^^^^^^^^^^^^^^^^^

-A ``ShortString`` type field is just like ``String`` types except that dedupe will not try to learn a canopy blocking rule for these fields, which can speed up the training phase considerably.
+A ``ShortString`` type field is just like ``String`` types except that dedupe will not try to learn an :ref:`index-block-label` rule for these fields, which can speed up the training phase considerably.

 Zip codes and city names are good candidates for this type.
 If in doubt,